-PE is on a Tuesday afternoon: PE Kit should be left in school and can be taken home to be washed at the end of each Half Term.
+PE is on a Monday and a Wednesday: PE kit should be left in school and can be taken home to be washed at the end of each half term.

-Children should bring in a water bottle which they have access to in the classroom.
+Children should bring in a named water bottle which they have access to in the classroom.

 Children have been given a new reading folder and diary; this should be in school on a daily basis as volunteers may hear children read at any time.